Termite and Timber pest challenges on the NSW Coastline

 2. High Rainfall & Moisture Buildup

-Frequent rainfall and storms, especially in summer, increase wood decay in homes and forests, creating optimal conditions for timber pests to thrive on the NSW Coastline.
+Frequent rainfall and storms, especially in summer, increase wood decay in homes and forests, creating optimal conditions for termites to thrive on the NSW Coastline.

 Water leaks and poor drainage create moist conditions that attract both subterranean termites and carpenter ants.